2025–26 I liga: Promotion play-offs

 I liga play-offs final for the 2025–26 season will be played on 31 May 2026.
-The teams who finished in 3rd, 4th, 5th and 6th place are set to compete.
-The fixtures will be determined by final league position – 3rd team of regular season vs 6th team of regular season and 4th team of regular season vs 5th team of regular season.
+The teams who finished in 3rd, 4th, 5th and 6th place were set to compete.
+The fixtures were determined by final league position – 3rd team of regular season vs 6th team of regular season and 4th team of regular season vs 5th team of regular season.
 The winner of final match will be promoted to the Ekstraklasa for next season.
 All matches will be played in a stadiums of team which occupied higher position in regular season.